CraftAcademyLabs/ca_course/week3/middleman/setup_middleman.md

 ### Directory Structure

-A tipical middleman application will have a directory structure that looks like this:
+A typical middleman application will have a directory structure that looks like this:

 ```shell
 my_site/